josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🫁_oxygen_and_oversight.md

 # 🫁 Oxygen and Oversight — A Clinical Analogy for Governance Titration
 **First created:** 2025-10-06 | **Last updated:** 2025-10-06
 *A comparative note linking respiratory physiology to institutional balance: why flooding a chronically adapted system with “more of the good thing” can collapse its homeostasis.*

 ---

+_**Firstly:**_

+Do not be getting ye auntie in trouble by not following whatever your own training or clinical guidelines are in an emergency.

+I will *not* appreciate it!

+Follow your local guideance and the standards of your professional body -- we're using this for illustrative purposes.

+*Behave, please.*

+---